 Infiniti, Nissan’s luxury division, offers a certified pre-owned (CPO) program that seems strong, once you get past its confusing three-level warranty arrangement.
 We’ve researched the Infiniti CPO program and its warranties, pointing out its strengths and weaknesses.

-We researched the market for warranties available for Infiniti CPO vehicles and have recommended what we think are the best extended car warranty companies.
+We've researched the market for warranties available for Infiniti CPO vehicles and will recommend what we think are the best extended car warranty companies.
 An easy way to find the best value in a warranty for your CPO Infiniti is by contacting one or more of these companies to get information on their plans and price quotes.

 In this article: